svargasperez/RPiClusterGuide/README.md

 8.)
 Repeat steps 3-7 for all of your nodes.
 9.)
 To test if it worked, ssh into one of your worker nodes.
 You should not have to enter a password.

 Section 5: Setting Static IPs
 	Every Pi needs a static IP to allow the cluster to communicate with each other regardless what networks it connects to.
 The cluster only works if they are on the same network, meaning they are all plugged into the same network switcher or router.
 I would recommend making the IPs correlate to the hostname of the node.

+	>I tend to prefer to have a static network as it can make it easier to find and connect to your devices as upon restarting the whole system Raspberry Pi’s may change (and swap) their IP-address.
+The first thing to do is set it up on your host computer.
 5.1: Setting Static IP
 1.)
 To set a static IP edit the dhcpcd.conf file. “sudo nano /etc/dhcpcd.conf” 2.)
 And add these line at the bottom (you can look at the picture for a reference)